-review of the work papers and discussions with the engagement personnel, it appeared to the inspection team that the deficiency was attributable, at least in part, to the engagement personnel having approached this aspect of the audit without due professional care.
-This information provides cause for concern regarding the Firm's application of due professional care with respect to fraud procedures.
-[Issuers A, B, and C]
+As discussed above, in one of the audits reviewed, the inspection team identified a deficiency that is included in Part I.A of this report related to the Firm's testing of intangible assets.
+Based on review of the work papers and discussions with the engagement personnel, it appeared to the inspection team that the deficiency was attributable, at least in part, to the engagement personnel having approached this aspect of the audit without due professional care.
+This information provides cause for concern regarding the Firm's application of due professional care with respect to auditing intangible assets.
+[Issuer B]